 Please observe: I will NEVER consider any application material (CV, cover letters, etc) that is sent to me directly.
-There needs to be a call and you need to apply in response to that call for me to consider any material.
+There needs to be a call and you need to apply in response to that call through Lund University's recruitment system for me to consider any material.

 Some pro-active comments on spontaneous applications for internships and PhD studies